WordPress/gutenberg/packages/blocks/README.md

 Returns a block variation specific classname.

-If the given block matches a variation, the classname will be the block's default classname with the variation name appended (separated by a hyphen).
+If the given block matches a variation, the classname will be the block's default classname with the variation name appended (separated by a double underscore, i.e. `__`).

 Note that the block's default classname is affected by the `blocks.getBlockDefaultClassName` filter.